 - P&L analysis

-However, keep in mind that your business should NOT be an owner-operator type of business that generates income for you or your partner only.
+However, keep in mind that your business should NOT be an owner-operator type of business that generates income only for you or your partner.
 Your business should not be the “passive investment” type of business (like buying a real estate property to rent), but rather should require your active involvement and day-to-day management.

 It should have a solid long-term expansion and growth plan, aim to create jobs for Canadians and contribute significantly to the Canadian economy.